-c14.
-Foreign large-value portfolios invest mainly in big international stocks that are less expensive or growing more slowly than other large-cap stocks.
+c10.
+Foreign large-blend portfolios invest in a variety of big international stocks.
 Most of these portfolios divide their assets among a dozen or more developed markets, including Japan, Britain, France, and Germany.
 These portfolios primarily invest in stocks that have market caps in the top 70% of each economically integrated market (such as Europe or Asia ex-Japan).
-Value is defined based on low valuations (low price ratios and high dividend yields) and slow growth (low growth rates for earnings, sales, book value, and cash flow).
+The blend style is assigned to portfolios where neither growth nor value characteristics predominate.
 These portfolios typically will have less than 20% of assets invested in U.S. stocks.